Do I need planning permission?

 How much will it cost?

-Use the fee calculator on the Planning Portal for an indication of how much you will have to pay.
+See what is costs on the Planning Portal and follow the link to the fee calculator for an indication of how much you will have to pay.

 Where can I get a location plan?